Ultimate Family Guide for Chessington World of Adventures

 If on-site accommodation isn’t available, or it doesn’t suit your needs or budget, there are several hotels near Chessington which offer great family-friendly accommodation if you’re looking for a place to stay.
 The closest, Chessington Premier Inn, is next door to Chessington World of Adventures.
 The Holiday Inn Express – Epsom Downs is just 5 miles from Chessington theme park, whilst The Holiday Inn London – Sutton is just 8 miles away.
 And, the Ramada by Wyndham Cobham is a similar distance too.

-How much are Chessington World of Adventures tickets and where can I find discounts?
+How much are Chessington tickets and where can I find discounts?

-Chessington World of Adventures can be a pricey family day out, with tickets costing around £30 per person for a one-day entry ticket if pre-bought online.
+Pre-booked standard Chessington World of Adventures tickets typically cost around £30 per person.
 Avoid buying your tickets on the gate as they will be dearer – though children under 90cm can enter for free.
 Luckily, Chessington theme park also take part in lots of discount schemes – so keep your eyes peeled to save some money on your entrance tickets.
 Here are some of the deals and discounts that I’ve come across for one day tickets to Chessington World of Adventures:

-• Cereal boxes: Cereal brands like Kelloggs often run promotions where you can find discounts or even free tickets (things like 2 for 1) for Chessington by purchasing specially-marked boxes so look out for these in the supermarket.
+• Cereal boxes: Cereal brands like Kelloggs often run promotions where you can find discounts or even free tickets (things like 2 for 1) for Chessington by purchasing specially-marked boxes.

-• Kids PassKids Pass is a subscription service that offers discounts on family days out, including theme park tickets for places like Chessington – you can trial it for £1, so it’s well worth signing up if you’re planning some days out with the kids.
+• Kids PassKids Pass is a subscription service that offers discounts on family days out – you can trial it for £1 so it’s well worth signing up.

 • Short break discounts: At the time of writing, when you book a Chessington Hotel stay, entrance tickets are £25 per person for 1 day or £35 for 2 days, so if you want a few days at the park that’s likely the cheapest way to do it.